richardbenson91477/sply/NOTES.md

     - Generates _a lot_ of simulated python errors

 ## On reasoning models
   * "Reasoning" models aren't _currently_ well suited, if they generate a lot of "thinking out loud" output.
-That being said, models such as _DeepSeek-R1-Distill-Qwen-1.5B_, even at it's miniscule size, can solve [sp_pow.py](examples/sp_pow.py) correctly after some self-examination.
-I'm currently investigating supporting \<think\> tags "behind the scenes."
+That being said, models such as _DeepSeek-R1-Distill-Qwen-1.5B_, even at it's miniscule size, can solve [sp_pow.py](examples/sp_pow.py) correctly after some examination.
+I'm currently experimenting with supporting \<think\> tags "behind the scenes."

 ## Dealing with incorrect output
   * Try a different model - see the [tested working models list](#tested-working-models)